The Daily Signal

-Media outlet based in Washington, D.C.
+Conservative media outlet based in Washington, D.C.

 The Daily Signal is an American conservative news and commentary website founded in June 2014.
 It focuses on politics, policy, and culture and offers political commentary from a conservative perspective.

 The Daily Signal was a project of the Heritage Foundation, a Washington, D.C.-based conservative think tank from the time of its launch in 2014 until 2024, when it became an independent publication with its own board of directors and leadership.

 Content

 The website reports on American politics and public policy issues, both foreign and domestic, with a focus on stories it believes to be unreported or under-reported.
-The site publishes nonpartisan news reporting and conservative commentary.
+One month before it was launched, the Heritage Foundation claimed that the site would publish nonpartisan news reporting and conservative commentary.
 It was created as an attempt to remedy what the organization saw as a lack of original reporting on public policy issues from understaffed publications.

 The Daily Signal includes an opinion section geared toward millennials that features conservative commentary.
 Entertainment and sports stories that relate to politics are also published by the site.